BibleClinger/HeliPack/README.md

 1. Open a cmd prompt to "\Falcon BMS 4.35\Data"
 2. Enter the command "git clone https://github.com/BibleClinger/HeliPack.git" without quotes.
 3. Rename the downloaded directory to "Add-on Helipack" if if it's not already named that.

+If this is the first time you are installing the theater,

-4. Open the file "\Falcon BMS 4.35\Data\TerrData\TheaterDefinition\theater.lst".
+5. Open the file "\Falcon BMS 4.35\Data\TerrData\TheaterDefinition\theater.lst".
-5. Append "Add-On Helipack\Terrdata\theaterdefinition\Helipack.tdf" at the end of the file on its own line.
+6. Append "Add-On Helipack\Terrdata\theaterdefinition\Helipack.tdf" at the end of the file on its own line.

 This will have you download the master branch.
 To switch to a specific version, you can checkout a new branch based on the version tag.
 For example: "git checkout tags/v0.1-alpha -b v0.1-alpha" will checkout version v0.1-alpha into a branch of its own name.

+There are plenty of options for using git.
+This is just a sample of what can be done.

 # How do I help?